-It said the US remained the country with the largest market share of pension funds assets, accounting for 43%, but its size had been eroded due to a weak dollar.
+It said the US remained the country with the largest market share of pension funds assets accounting for 43% however its size had been eroded due to a weak dollar.

-Japan had the second largest market share on 14%, with assets of over $1trn.
+Japan had the second largest market share on 14% with assets of over US$1trn.

-Meanwhile, the UK, the Netherlands and Canada all had the third largest market share of 6% each.
+Meanwhile, the UK, Netherlands and Canada all had the third largest market share of 6%.

 Watson Wyatt global head of investment consulting Carl Hess said: "The world's largest pension funds continue to benefit from a high profile as global demographic challenges remain front of mind.

 "As a result many large pension funds have prioritised their funding arrangements, helping them to grow despite adverse market conditions in the latter part of last year."

 Hess explained the persistent extreme investment conditions had also increased scrutiny on risk management as funds contemplated a new framing of risk in light of the continuing financial crisis.